Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 <BR>

-At the end of each month, 2 winners will be announced for the the best examples of a **good** and **bad** precedent for that theme - with their photos added to the [Precedent Gallery.][precedent-gallery].
+At the end of each month, 2 winners will be announced for the the best examples of a **good** and **bad** precedent for that theme - with their photos added to the [Precedent Gallery][precedent-gallery].

 [precedent-gallery]: /precedent gallery/